Updated 19 hours ago

 • User Administrator

-5. In the “Exclude” section, select “Users and groups” and exclude emergency access accounts or break-glass accounts for Microsoft 365.
+5. In the “Exclude” section, select “Users and groups” and remove one of the emergency access accounts from CA policy as a security best practice.

 6. Under Target resources, choose “Cloud apps.”